Burnishing (pottery): How to burnish

 This technique can be applied to concrete masonry, creating a polished finish.

 Burnishing can also be applied to wood, by rubbing two pieces together along the grain.
 Hard woods take the treatment best.
 Burnishing does not protect the wood like a varnish does, but does impart a glossy sheen.
+As with pottery, it creates a surface that is moisture repellent, but not watertight, meaning it cannot be used for functional purposes like kitchen dishes.